nductung/starter_architecture_flutter_firebase/README.md

 If you don't want to use FlutterFire CLI, follow these steps instead:

 - Register separate iOS, Android, and web apps in the Firebase project settings.
-- On Android, use `com.example.starter_architecture_flutter_firebase` as the package name.
+- On Android, use `com.blockodyssey.ignite` as the package name.
 - then, [download and copy](https://firebase.google.com/docs/flutter/setup#configure_an_android_app) `google-services.json` into `android/app`.
-- On iOS, use `com.example.starterArchitectureFlutterFirebase` as the bundle ID.
+- On iOS, use `com.blockodyssey.ignite` as the bundle ID.
 - then, [download and copy](https://firebase.google.com/docs/flutter/setup#configure_an_ios_app) `GoogleService-Info.plist` into `iOS/Runner`, and add it to the Runner target in Xcode.

 That's it.
 Have fun!